Columbia Helicopters: Fleet

 Columbia currently operates eight Boeing-Vertol Model 234s and 14 Boeing-Vertol 107-IIs tandem rotor helicopters.
 Many of the latter were obtained from New York Airways.
-In addition to the flying fleet, in 2005 CHI purchased eight surplus Canadian Forces CH-113 Labrador helicopters for fleet expansion.
+In addition to the flying fleet, in 2005, CHI purchased eight surplus Canadian Forces CH-113 Labrador helicopters for fleet expansion.
 For fleet support CHI operates a Beechcraft 200C Super King Air.
 When the 234s operate internationally, five containers are used for support tasks.

 Columbia's past fleet includes the Hiller 12B, Bell 47-G2, Hiller 12E, MD 500, Sikorsky S-58, Sikorsky S-61 and Sikorsky CH-54.

-In October 1991 Columbia Helicopters bought four Boeing Vertol 107II-14s from the Swedish Government, all formerly operated by the Swedish Air Force as the HKP 4A.
+In October 1991, Columbia Helicopters bought four Boeing Vertol 107II-14s from the Swedish Government, formerly operated by the Swedish Air Force as the HKP 4A.

-In December 2012 Columbia bought four Boeing Vertol 107II-14s (originally Swedish Air Force HKP 4As, modified from 1988 to 1991 to Swedish Navy standards as HKP 4Ds), two Boeing Vertol 107II-15s (HKP 4Bs) and four Kawasaki KV-107IIA-16s (HKP 4Cs) from the Swedish Government, all ten formerly operated by the Swedish Navy.
+In December 2012, Columbia bought four Boeing Vertol 107II-14s (originally Swedish Air Force HKP 4As, modified from 1988 to 1991 to Swedish Navy standards as HKP 4Ds), two Boeing Vertol 107II-15s (HKP 4Bs), and four Kawasaki KV-107IIA-16s (HKP 4Cs) from the Swedish Government, all ten formerly operated by the Swedish Navy.

 In 2014, Columbia bought five US Army Chinooks for utility service, as they are not allowed to carry passengers.